How to Find Your Way Through Washington DC Neighborhoods

 Shaw Is All About History and Family

-Shaw is a neighborhood that has been historically connected with African Americans, their culture and the economy.
+Shaw is a neighborhood that has been historically connected with African Americans, their culture, and the economy.
+It is one of the best places to raise a family in the US.
 Many families have been living here for generations, and the urban lifestyle attracts new ones all the time.
 With the surge of popularity, the area is becoming more and more populated, so if you want to escape loud streets, seek quiet sanctuaries at some tucked away shops and coffee places.

 You Will Fall in Love With the Suburban Vibe